maubanel/UE5-Hello-World/juice/README.md

 ##### `Step 21.`\|`UE5HW`| :large_blue_diamond: :large_blue_diamond:

 Sometimes not all files get submitted to Unreal especially for files that don't show up in the editor.
-It also happens when importing Quixel assets.
+It also happens when importing Quixel assets AND migrated assets.
 You will notice that Unreal did not submit these files.

 It is good practice one you submit in **Unreal** and quit the game to right click on the top most project folder and select **Reconcile Offline Work...**.